Friedman School Nurse

 3. Medication must be delivered in a pharmacy or manufacturer’s labeled container by a responsible adult.

 (These forms are available from the school nurse and/or through the links listed below and must be completed each school year.)

-Parents of students entering 7th grade Fall 2019: An updated Physical Exam (conducted after 3/1/2018) and immunization record (Tdap) are required for 7th grade entry.
-Please ask your PCP for a copy of these and forward to the school nurse prior to August 29, 2019.
+Parents of students entering 7th grade August 28, 2019: An updated Physical Exam (conducted after 3/1/2018) and immunization record (Tdap) are required for 7th grade entry.
+Please ask your PCP for a copy of these and forward to the school nurse on the first day of school.

 TICKS are out and about!
 Protect yourself and get in the habit of checking your skin for ticks after outdoor activities.
 Please see the CDC link below for more information on ticks.